 As such, even though you are a beginner in the realm of grilling, using a gas grill would be quite easy.
 And the best part is that most gas grills come with a lid temperature gauge, some are digital, while others are analog.
 But the point is that it gives you the ease to monitor your cooking temperature with ease.

 Another big win of gas grills is that you can set it up for indirect grilling.
-Indirect grilling simple means that you grill your food with the heat coming from either one or both sides of the food.
+Indirect grilling simply means that you grill your food with the heat coming from either one or both sides of the food.
 The advantage of indirect grilling is that you can use them to cook slowly, which is ideal for delicate food that may dry out or scorch if cooking over direct heat.
 You need a multiple burner gas grill for indirect grilling.

 To set up your gas grill for indirect grilling, preheat the grill.
 Then set the food in the cook box, but turn off the burner directly below where you place the food.
 Lastly, ensure the lit burner does not rise above the proper temperature for the gas grilling recipe.
 Other than that, searing is also a great option.
 Searing makes the meat crispy and caramelized on the outside yet juicy and tender on the inside.